Inside the Modern Data Analytics Stack

 Data security

 Data security and compliance requirements are tighter than ever.
 That means that maintaining the security of the data analytics stack is a key priority.
-So is ensuring that data analytics can deliver effective insights for security operations teams.

 Not every business needs a full suite of data collection, transformation, analytics and reporting tools.
-If you only need to perform one type of data analytics operation (such as analyzing log data or performing security analytics), an analytics tool that is purpose-built for that use case may suffice.
+If you only need to perform one specific type of data analytics operation (such as analyzing cloudwatch log data or performing security analytics), an analytics tool that is purpose-built for that use case may suffice.

 But for businesses with multiple types of data to analyze, and multiple analytics use cases to support, data analytics stacks provide the foundation for achieving actionable, data-based insights over the long term.
 That's especially true if your data stack is flexible enough to adapt and scale as your business needs change.